'Avatar 2' nears $1.5 billion, to surpass 'Top Gun Maverick' soon

 We believe 'Avatar: The Way of Water' should not have any issue with turning a profit.

-Avatar: The Way of Water' continues the story of the Sully family and introduces new adventures for Jake Sully (Sam Worthington) a paraplegic marine who sided with the Na’vi in the conflict against humans in the original and became one of the tall, lithe, and blue-hued natives himself.
+The film continues the story of the Sully family and introduces new adventures for Jake Sully (Sam Worthington) a paraplegic marine who sided with the Na’vi in the conflict against humans in the original and became one of the tall, lithe, and blue-hued natives himself.
 He and his Na’vi wife Neytiri (Zoe Saldana) have children now: three of theirs and two adopted.
 The stakes are higher than ever before.
 Oh, and an old foe is back in a different, er, avatar.

 Fleeing the threat, the Sullys find themselves among the Metkayina, a water-loving Na’vi clan with a paler blue skin colour to mirror the sea.
 They live around a reef and have amphibious qualities, allowing them to inhabit both worlds.
 Initially unwilling and hostile, the leaders of the clan, Tonowari (Cliff Curtis) and Ronal (Kate Winslet) eventually take the fugitives in and teach them their aquatic ways.
 Unbeknown to them, the Sullys have brought the war right to their shores.